Had Enough Bad News? Good News Rooms in schools are here!

 👉 https://www.goodnewspost.co.uk/#/portal/

-It all began in 2011 when our founder, award-winning journalist Shane Dean launched the first Good News Room in the headteacher’s office at Priory School, UK - supported by news journalists and editors in the media.
+The movement began in 2011 when an award-winning journalist, through The Purple Sheep PR organisation, launched the very first Good News Room inside the headteacher’s office at Priory School in Weston-super-Mare.

 CBS News teams from New York, America visit Priory School where the Good News Revolution project all began to film our Disabilities Editor and patron Ellise, 23, who despite having Cerebral Palsy is a flying high as a journalist and motivational speaker